callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 !["Portnoy's Average Pizza Score per Year"](./average_ds_per_year.png)

 Indeed, Portnoy’s average score increased.
 The average score in 2023 was nearly 14% higher than the 2016 average score.
 Additionally, there was a noticeable difference in error bar's length before and after 2020.
-When comparing key statistics, the post-2020 shift became clear:
+When comparing key statistics, this post-2020 shift became clear:

 |                   | 2016-2019 | 2020-2023 | Change (%) |
 |:------------------|:---------:|:---------:|:----------:|